Frequently Asked Questions

 I’M CONFUSED BY THE SIGN UP FORM.
 WHAT’S THE DEAL?

-Underneath the state forms you will find filing instructions, like original versus copied signature requirements, whether you can fax file, file online, or if you have to mail it in.
-Info like filing times and tips for getting the filings approved with the state.
+Underneath the state forms you will find filing instructions, like original vs. copied signature requirements, or whether you can fax file, file online, or have to mail it in.
+There’s also info like filing times and tips for getting the filings approved with the state.

 YOUR SIGNUP FORM ASKS FOR SO MANY ADDRESSES, I’M CONFUSED AGAIN.

 We need your contact info and we need the company’s address.
 If you live and work and receive mail all in one place, it can all be the same.
 We give you options because they could all be different.

 We ask for your physical address in case we need to courier documents to you (for example if you would like us to FedEx original documents).
 We ask for your mailing address in case you have a PO Box or other address that is different from your physical address.